-72°F (22°C) is the recommended setting for maximum comfort for the average person; however, this may vary.
+The recommended setting for maximum comfort is 72°F (22°C) for the average person; however, this may vary.

 - The temperature setting can be adjusted at anytime without affecting automatic operation. - Pressing the Air Conditioning Control button while in AUTO mode will cause the LED in the control button to flash three times and then turn off.
-This indicates that the system is in AUTO mode and requesting the air conditioning is not necessary. - If your air conditioning performance seems lower than expected, check the front of the A/C condenser located in front of the radiator for an accumulation of dirt or insects.
-Clean with a gentle water spray from behind the radiator and through the condenser.
-Fabric front fascia protectors may reduce airflow to the condenser, reducing air conditioning performance.
+This indicates that the system is in AUTO mode and requesting the air conditioning is not necessary.

+If your air conditioning performance seems lower than expected, check the front of the A/C condenser located in front of the radiator for an accumulation of dirt or insects.
+Clean with a gentle water spray from the front of the radiator and through the condenser.